Loksa: Demographics

 Since the beginning of the 1990s, the population of Loksa has decreased by more than one fifth.
 This has been mainly caused by growing unemployment, resulting from closure and downsizing of several companies not fit for new economic climate.

 In 2000, there were 1,650 inhabitants in labor force, 750 of whom were working somewhere else.

 As of 2011, Estonians made up 30.6% of the towns population and Russians 58.6%.

 Religion

 Education

-The history of education in Loksa dates back to December 1867 when teacher Jakob Janter started to teach 20 children in a local farm house.
+The history of education in Loksa dates back to December 1867, when the teacher Jakob Janter started to teach 20 children in a local farmhouse.
 The first schoolhouse was built in 1903, but this building burned down in 1927.
 Restoration work took two years and was completed in 1929.

 With the influx of Russian workers in the late 1940s, three classes for Russian-speaking children were created in 1948.
-Loksa primary school was upgraded to secondary school in 1952 and renamed Loksa 1.
-Secondary School, the name it bears also today.
-Until 1988, both Russian and Estonian children studied in the same school.
+Loksa Primary School was upgraded to a secondary school in 1952 and renamed Loksa High School No. 1 (Loksa 1.
+Keskkool; now called Loksa High School, Loksa Gümnaasium).
+Until 1988, children studied in both Russian and Estonian in the same school.